Foods That Give You Energy

 When you're looking at labels, a high source of fiber is one that contains 5 grams or more per serving, and a good source is one that contains between 2.5 and 4.9 grams of fiber per serving.
 Does that mean that anything less than that is not a worthwhile source of fiber?
 No -- it just takes a little more variety to get you where you need to be.

-You'll find that Atkins Advantage products have been designed with your fiber needs in mind.
-Take a look at the grams of fiber in these popular Atkins Advantage products:
+You'll find that Atkins products have been designed with your fiber needs in mind.
+Take a look at the nutritional facts panel on each product to determine how many grams are in each bar.

 Now we've arrived at the fun part -- stocking the kitchen to accommodate daily needs for fiber.